felipe-juan/Fedora-42-Post-Install-Guide/README.md

 * Increases performance in multithreaded systems.
 The more cores you have in your cpu the greater the performance gain.
 5-30% performance gain varying upon systems.
 Do not follow this if you share services and files through your network or are using fedora in a VM.
 * Modern intel CPUs (above 10th gen) do not gain noticeable performance improvements upon disabling mitigations.
 Hence, disabling mitigations can present some security risks against various attacks, however, it still _might_ increase the CPU performance of your system.
 * `sudo grubby --update-kernel=ALL --args="mitigations=off"`

-### Disable `NetworkManager-wait-online.service`
-* Disabling it can decrease the boot time by at least ~15s-20s:
-* `sudo systemctl disable NetworkManager-wait-online.service`

-### Disable Gnome Software from Startup Apps
-* Gnome software autostarts on boot for some reason, even though it is not required on every boot unless you want it to do updates in the background, this takes at least 100MB of RAM upto 900MB (as reported anecdotically).
-You can stop it from autostarting by:
-* `sudo rm /etc/xdg/autostart/org.gnome.Software.desktop`